The Humanities Help People Every Day

 Humanities on The Hill

-While our members and the Federation advocate throughout the year, our March Humanities on the Hill is the only time where the public humanities council community comes together in Washington, D.C., to collectively advocate for federal funding for the NEH.
+While our members and the Federation advocate throughout the year, our March Humanities on the Hill is the only time where the public humanities council community comes together in Washington, DC, to collectively advocate for federal funding for the NEH.
 The NEH supports humanities organizations and scholars nationwide, and the Federal/State Partnership, which is an office within NEH, directly supports the humanities councils.